-If you’re creeped out by the thought of some Chinese e-commerce conglomerate getting your credit card details, you might want to give SGBike a shot as you can use EZ-Link to pay.
-It’s more expensive at $1 per 30 minutes but there’s no deposit.
+A 3rd option, particularly if you’re creeped out by the thought of some Chinese e-commerce conglomerate getting your credit card details, is local startup SGBike.
+It doesn’t require your credit card details – you can just use your EZ-Link card to pay.

 Have you tried bike-sharing apps?
 Which do you swear by?
 Tell us in the comments.

 Get the latest personal finance tips and tricks delivered to your inbox!